 While Antioch University’s Continuing Education Quarter Credits are acceptable in most states for teaching certificate renewal, it is always a good idea to check first with your school administration or Human Resources department.
 Likewise, your Human Resources department will set guidelines for coursework that qualifies for salary advancement.

-At The Heritage Institute we care about you and your students.
-Our courses are online and flexible and provide one-on-one engagement with instructors, personalized feedback and real customer service.
+At The Heritage Institute, we care about you and your students.
+Our courses are online and flexible and provide one-on-one engagement with instructors, personalized feedback, and real customer service.
 Our dynamic instructors have a high level of expertise and are passionate about helping you and your students succeed.
 The Heritage Institute aims to improve your experience as a teacher and help you make a difference in the lives of students in your classroom.
-It’s why we come to work each day.

-Yes, The Heritage Institute is an approved provider of Washington State Clock Hours.
-We are on the Washington State OSPI website listed under the name EDUCATING FOR HUMANITY INSTITUTE.
+The Heritage Institute is an approved provider of Washington State Clock Hours.
+We are on the Washington State OSPI website listed under the name of EDUCATING FOR HUMANITY INSTITUTE.

 Antioch University Seattle, one of five campuses of Antioch University, is accredited by the Higher Learning Commission.
 The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
 HLC accredits degree-granting post-secondary educational institutions in the North Central region.

 The Higher Learning Commission